 Asset Protection Trusts

-Such trusts must be irrevocable (a revocable trust will not provide asset protection because and to the extent of the settlor’s power to revoke).
-Most of them contain a spendthrift clause preventing a trust beneficiary from alienating his or her expected interest in favor of a creditor.
-The spendthrift clause has three general exceptions to the protection afforded: the self-settled trusts (if the settlor of a trust is also a beneficiary of a trust), the case when a debtor is the sole beneficiary and the sole trustee of a trust, and the support payments (a court may order the trustee to satisfy a beneficiary’s support obligation to a former spouse or minor child).
-The first general exception, which accounts for the majority of asset protection trusts, no longer applies in several jurisdictions.
-The laws of certain jurisdictions including Alaska, Bermuda, and the Cayman Islands allow self-settled trusts to afford their settlors the protection of the spendthrift clause.
+To achieve asset protection, these trusts must be irrevocable since a revocable trust does not provide the desired level of asset protection, as it can be revoked by the settlor.
+Most asset protection trusts include a spendthrift clause, which prevents a trust beneficiary from transferring their expected interest to a creditor.
+However, there are three general exceptions to the protection offered by the spendthrift clause.
+The first exception applies to self-settled trusts, where the settlor of the trust is also a beneficiary.
+The second exception occurs when a debtor is the sole beneficiary and sole trustee of a trust.
+The third exception is for support payments, where a court may order the trustee to fulfill a beneficiary’s support obligation to a former spouse or minor child.
+It is worth noting that the first exception, which accounts for the majority of asset protection trusts, no longer applies in several jurisdictions.
+However, certain jurisdictions like Alaska, Bermuda, and the Cayman Islands permit self-settled trusts to provide settlors with the protection of the spendthrift clause.

 By implementing an asset protection trust, individuals can shield their assets from potential creditor claims, provided the trust is irrevocable and adheres to the relevant legal requirements.
 This strategy is a popular choice for those seeking to safeguard their wealth and minimize exposure to financial risks.
 To learn more, give us call!